SylwiaGrudkowska/JDemetra-documentation/pages/about/index.md

 the revision history and the sliding spans, even if they were originally developed in only one of them.
-On the other hand, all the features developed in the original programs have not always been implemented in JDemetra+; for in-stance, by contrast with TRAMO/SEATS, JDemetra+ does not separate the long-term trend from the cycle.
+On the other hand, all the features developed in the original programs have not always been implemented in JDemetra+; for instance, by contrast with TRAMO/SEATS, JDemetra+ does not separate the long-term trend from the cycle.
 JDemetra+ runs on operating systems that support the Java VM (Virtual Machine) such as:
 * Microsoft Windows Vista SP1/Windows 7/8;